Austroaeschna

 Austroaeschna is a genus of dragonflies in the diverse family Aeshnidae.

 Species of Austroaeschna are brown to black large dragonflies with dull or brightly coloured markings.

 One species is found in south-western Australia, while other species of Austroaeschna are indigenous to eastern Australia.

+Etymology

+The genus name Austroaeschna combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Aeshna, a genus of dragonflies.
+The origin of the name Aeshna is uncertain, but it is thought to derive from Greek.
+The name Austroaeschna refers to a southern representative of that group.

 Species

 The genus Austroaeschna includes the following species: